HBKHI/GensynAI/README.md

 Note: You can run the node without a GPU.

 ## VPS Renting
-Start by purchasing an appropriate VPS on Contabo or any other server hosting platform.
+Start by purchasing an appropriate VPS on [Contabo](https://contabo.com/en/vps/) or any other server hosting platform.

+**Selecting VPS type**
+1. Select the type of VPS specs, payment plan, region and storage type you please.

+2. Leave the remaining default options as they are and either generate a password or input your password and save it.

-You would get the ip address, password and port where you can access said VPS.
+3. After payment completion, you would get the ip address, password and port sent to your mail where you can access said VPS.

-Download Termius from their official website, create and establish your vps connection.
+4. Download [Termius](https://termius.com/download) from their official website.

+5. Create new connection, input vps ip address, and password (default port should be 22 and username should be root)

 ---